Dinuda/angular-international-phone-input/README.md

 `$ npm install --save {{path to your local '*.tgz' package file}}`

-## Contributors - From Original Repo
+## Contributors - From Original Repo and new contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/all-contributors/all-contributors#emoji-key)):